The following resources are provided free and without warranty. Some are GPLed, most of them come unlicenced.

 Using the build system, you can run your Praat scripts from within Sublime Text (

-The build system relies on sendpraat, a command line utility which is available from the Praat homepage: sendpraat.
-The build system should work on Macs, Linux, and Windows.
-Probably, you need to adapt the path to the sendpraat utility; navigate to the plugin directory, then
+If you use a Praat version older than 6.2.05 the build system relies on sendpraat, a command line utility which is available from the Praat homepage: sendpraat.
+To activate sendpraat navigate to the plugin directory, then

 - Mac/Linux: edit runPraatScript.sh